xiaoqie007/regular-investing-in-box/docs/en/README.md

 The are several details in this chart that are worth looking at closely.
 For example, we can clearly see, as I mentioned earlier, that bear markets are much, much longer than bull markets.

-Why do we need to emphasize at least **two** market cycles?
+Why do we need to emphasize/ˈemfəˌsīz/ at least **two** market cycles?
 Because many people misunderstand **trends**.
 They see that today's price is higher than yesterday's, and that yesterday's price was higher than the day before, and they think they have identified an "upward trend".
-They then erroneously assume that tomorrow's price will be higher than today's.
+They then erroneously/iˈrōnēəs/ assume/əˈso͞om/ that tomorrow's price will be higher than today's.
 But it's actually impossible to judge a trend in the short term, even over the course of one entire cycle.

 >Only after **two full cycles** can we make an **accurate** judgement about whether a trend is more likely to be upward or downward.

 Furthermore, please notice the use of "more likely to be" in the sentence above.
 Even after two full cycles, we still cannot be 100% sure about the future trend based on historical data.
-At this point in time (October 2019), bitcoin's price has still not returned to its historical high, and we cannot be 100% sure that Bitcoin will every exceed its historical high.
+At this point in time (October 2019), bitcoin's price has still not returned to its historical high, and we cannot be 100% sure that Bitcoin will every exceed/ikˈsēd/ its historical high.
 We will only be able to make this determination after the fact –- long after the fact.
 In the end, from any point in time, we can only make investment decisions based on less than 100% certainty.
 Since the future is full of risk and unknown factors, we can only use terms such as "more likely".
 Actually, this is precisely why investing is so interesting.

-In the chart above, we can barely see the high reached in June of 2011.
-But if we separate each historical high into separate charts, we see that they look strikingly similar.
+In the chart above, we can barely/ˈbe(ə)rlē/ see the high reached in June of 2011.
+But if we separate each historical high into separate charts, we see that they look strikingly/ˈstrīkiNG/ similar.

 ![Figure07](../images/Figure07.png)

-Each of these charts looks quite similar to the overall historical chart, which is to say that even as I am in the midst of my fourth full cycle, even though I have made similar judgments based on "more likely" before, I still can't be completely sure this time.
+Each of these charts looks quite similar to the overall historical chart, which is to say that even as I am in the midst/mitst/ of my fourth full cycle, even though I have made similar judgments based on "more likely" before, I still can't be completely sure this time.
 I still can only use "more likely" as the basis for my judgement.
 It's just that I've been quite lucky in that my previous three judgements based on "more likely" were proven to be correct.

-Let's briefly summarize what we have discussed thus far:
+Let's briefly/ˈbrēflē/ summarize/ˈsəməˌrīz/ what we have discussed thus far:

-> * a period of rising or falling prices does not necessarily constitute a trend –- **it's impossible to determine a trend over the short term**;
+> * a period of rising or falling prices does not necessarily/ˈnesəˌserē/ constitute/ˈkänstəˌt(y)o͞ot/ a trend –- **it's impossible to determine a trend over the short term**;
 > * a period of falling prices (Period B) followed by a period of rising prices (Period A) constitutes a **full cycle**;
 > * we can take each **historical high** as the starting point for Period B of a full cycle;
 > * we can only determine the historical high of a period **after the fact**;